Bishop's Palace, Lichfield: History

 The original palace was severely damaged during the three sieges of the Cathedral Close in the Civil War from 1643 to 1646.
 The building was effectively a shell, all the timber work of the hall and of the chambers at its north end was destroyed and only the stone vault remained.
 After the war Bishop Hacket used stone from the building to renovate a house on the south side of the Close as his residence.
 The only fragment of the medieval palace which survives is the base of a column found in the early 20th century and set up in the garden.

 In 1684 an order to rebuild the palace was put forward to Archbishop Sancroft who delegated the task to Dean Addison.
 The site was cleared and construction took 18 months, completed in 1687.
-When built the Bishops did not want to live there and the palace was let to tenants, one of which was Anna Seward.
+When built the Bishops did not want to live there and the palace was let to tenants, one of which was Anna Seward, another was Helena Beatson.
 The palace once again became the Bishops residence when Bishop Selwyn took occupancy in the late 1860s.
 Selwyn added a chapel to the north-west corner in 1868 and two wings either side of the palace in 1869.
 The palace remained the bishop's residence until 1953, when Bishop Reeve moved into Bishop's House on the south side of the Close, and the palace was vested in the dean and chapter.
 Since 1954 the palace has been occupied by Lichfield Cathedral School as one of their teaching buildings.